 10 Steps To Becoming An Event Planner

-Is becoming an event planner right for you?
+Is becoming an event planner all you dream about?

 Uncertainty can be scary!

 Yet if you don’t take any action, you’ll never plan the events you daydream about.
 So, what steps do you need to take to be a successful event planner?

 10 Steps to Becoming an Event Planner

 In this video, watch (and take notes!) as I share 10 ways to get the experience you need to get started with confidence.